dasteihn/slurm-FFTW-perf-tester/README.md

 Basically, it does:

 - Allocate an amount of memory corresponding to a power of 2
+- Set each byte to 0x00
-- Use the random data in this allocated RAM to calculate the FFTWs and reverse FFTWs for a certain number of times
+- Use these bytes to calculate the FFTWs and reverse FFTWs for a certain number of times
-- Measure the time needed for the calculations
+- Measure the total program runtime.
 - Log the time into logfiles.
 Wohoo.

 ## Configurating